The Walter and Liesel Schwab Charitable Trust

 Trustee Selection: Trustees are chosen from those who knew Walter and Liesel Schwab and Ilse Westheimer, plus experts in the refugee and asylum seeker field.

 Decision-Making: Trustees meet three to four times per year to decide on policy and award individual grants.
-The trust has eight trustees, none of whom receive remuneration, and operates with no employees earning over £60,000.
+The trust has trustees, none of whom receive remuneration, and operates with no employees earning over £60,000.

 How to Apply